 Be sure to pull the safety pin from the anchor shank before using the system.
 The anchor will not pay out with this pin inserted.
 This pin should be reinstalled after each anchor retrieval.
-A windlass with all chain may use a chain stopper mechanism to transfer the load from the windlass.
-See your windlass owner's manual for more information regarding the use of the chain stopper.

 AVOID SERIOUS INJURY!

 ENSURE THAT ALL BODY PARTS & CLOTHING

 ARE KEPT CLEAR OF THE ANCHOR RODE

 AND WINDLASS DURING OPERATION.